Cloth masks need to be cleaned regularly, CDC recommends

 Courtesy of the Centers for Disease Control and Prevention, cdc.gov/coronavirus.

-Face masks should be cleaned regularly depending on the frequency of use, the CDC's website states, and a washing machine should suffice in properly washing a cloth mask.
+Face masks should be cleaned regularly depending on the frequency of use, the CDCs website states, and a washing machine should suffice in properly washing a cloth mask.

-For those without an in-home washing machine or for whom laundering a mask is not an everyday option, the CDC's website offers little advice.
+For those without an in-home washing machine or for whom laundering a mask is not an everyday option, the CDCs website offers little advice.
 Hand-washing masks using soap and water may be a viable alternative, but the CDC recommends using the warmest water the fabric can tolerate.

 A recent Huffington Post article shared hand-washing tips from Emily de Golian, a board-certified dermatologist at Georgia-based Dermatology Consults.